 - In a small bowl, whisk together lemon juice, olive oil, honey, salt, and pepper.
 Pour over salad ingredients and toss until evenly coated.
 Serve immediately, or refrigerate until ready to serve.

 - Salad is best served the same day as preparing.

-- If making ahead, wait until just before serving to toss salad in dressing.
+- If making ahead, store cucumber separately and wait until just before serving to toss salad in dressing.
 Cucumber will release water as it sits, making your salad watery.

 - Leftovers can be kept in a sealed container in the refrigerator for up to 3 days.